AssuRFID/assurpid/README.md

 # assurpid
 A Raspberry Pi based prototype, written in Python.
+It is released under the BSD 2-Clause license.

 ## Dependencies
 * [nfc-bindings](https://github.com/xantares/nfc-bindings)